You Can Consciously Change Your Organization's Culture

 Consider moving employees and teams

-- You want to create the sense of cohesion and camaraderie among groups that must work together to serve customers.
+- You want to create a sense of cohesion and camaraderie among groups that must work together to serve customers.
 So, to accomplish this closeness, you will want to move people who must work closely together into the same space.

 Redesign your approach to rewards and recognition